A Non-Metric Approach to Space, Time and Gravitation: Abstract

 \section{Abstract}

-We introduce the ``quasi-metric'' framework consisting of a 4-dimensional differential space-time manifold equipped with a one-parameter family of Lorentzian 4-metrics parameterized by a global time function.
+We introduce the ``quasi-metric'' framework, consisting of a 4-dimensional differential space-time manifold equipped with two one-parameter families of Lorentzian 4-metrics parametrized by a global time function.
 Within this framework, we define the concept ``non-kinematical evolution of the 3-geometry" and show how this is compatible with a new relativistic theory of gravity.
 It is not yet clear whether or not this theory is viable.
 However, it does agree with the classic solar system tests.
+Besides, the non-metric sector of the theory leads to additional testable predictions.